About Kathy A. Perkins

 Kathy A. Perkins is Professor Emerita (1989–2011) in lighting design and Africa and African Diaspora theatre.
 She joined the department to reinstate the MFA lighting design program, which she headed for twenty years.
 She also developed new courses in African and African Diaspora theatre in addition to non-Western theatre courses.

 Perkins has traveled to over forty countries as both designer and lecturer.
-She has served as board member /advisory member for USITT, URTA, New World Theatre, Congo Square, Definition Theatre, and The History Makers.
+She has served as board member/advisory member for USITT, URTA, New World Theatre, Congo Square, Definition Theatre, and The History Makers.
 In 2007 she was inducted into the College of Fellows of the American Theatre.
-She received her BFA in Drama from Howard University and her M.F.A. in Lighting Design from the University of Michigan.
-Perkins is currently Professor at the University of North Carolina at Chapel Hill.
+She received her BFA in Drama from Howard University and her MFA in Lighting Design from the University of Michigan.
+After UIUC, Perkins was a Professor of Theatre in the Department of Dramatic Art at the University of North Carolina at Chapel Hill.